How to Read an Economic Calendar

 Top News Events in Forex Trading

 Not all news events have a significant impact or make reliable indicators.
-When it comes to trading currency, there are two events that have a higher economic impact than most.
+When it comes to trading currency, there are a few events that have a higher economic impact than most.

 This U.S. report tracks employment rates for the majority of the U.S. labor force (omitting farmers, self-employed individuals, nonprofits, federal intelligence, and military factions).
 The reports are released by the Bureau of Labor Statistics on the first Friday of each month and detail stats from the previous month.
 The NFP report includes data on the number of new jobs created in the one-month span, the net national unemployment rate, and the national labor force participation rate—that is, the number of Americans who are actively searching for jobs or are gainfully employed.
 All three statistics are viewed as an indicator of the nation’s overall economic health and have a significant impact on both market perception and the relative value of the U.S. dollar.